 That term is coined by author Dorothy Tennov in her book “Love and Limerence: The Experience of Being in Love.“,

 It refers to what many of us might call the honeymoon phase of a new relationship which lasts from 18 months to up to 2 years.
-During this period, our brains release a chemical which binds us to another person.
+During this period, our brains release a chemical that binds us to another person.
 It also creates a state of euphoria with the other person.

 If you’ve ever had that feeling of craving your partner, feeling slightly out of control, or intense longing, blame those hormones

 But while this stage is a common and normal stage for those just entering a relationship, it in no way signifies what the sexual frequency might look like 2, 5, or 10 years down the line.